 - Requirements for continuous ambient temperature monitoring have been added in order to collect adequate temperature data in accordance with the Division's policy, Procedures for Conducting Assessments for Implementation of Temperature Standards in Discharge Permits (WQP-23).
-For ambient temperature data, the Division will require the facility to establish an instream monitoring station within a mile or two upstream (the most suitable and representative location) from the facility discharge to collect ambient temperature data to be used in the next renewal.
-The collected ambient temperature data will be reported under outfall UST1A in the permit. - Total recoverable trivalent chromium, dissolved hexavalent chromium, cyanide, total recoverable iron, dissolved manganese, potentially dissolved manganese, total recoverable molybdenum, potentially dissolved nickel, potentially dissolved selenium, potentially dissolved silver, total recoverable uranium, and nonylphenol, are added to the permit with a report only requirement to monitor for future reasonable potential calculations.
+For ambient temperature data, the Division will require the facility to establish an in-stream monitoring station within a mile or two upstream (the most suitable and representative location) from the facility discharge to collect ambient temperature data to be used in the next renewal.
+The collected ambient temperature data will be reported under outfall UST1A in the permit. - Total recoverable trivalent chromium, dissolved hexavalent chromium, cyanide, total recoverable and dissolved iron, dissolved manganese, potentially dissolved manganese, total recoverable molybdenum, potentially dissolved nickel, potentially dissolved selenium, total recoverable uranium, potentially dissolved zinc, chloride, sulfate, and nonylphenol, are added to the permit with a report only requirement to monitor for future reasonable potential calculations.

-- Potentially dissolved lead and sulfide now have limitations, based on the reasonable potential analysis. - Total recoverable arsenic and potentially dissolved copper now has limitations, based on the reasonable potential analysis, with a compliance schedule. - pH monitoring frequency has been decreased from daily to 5 days/week, due to a qualification for monitoring reduction in accordance with the Division's policy, Baseline Monitoring Frequency (WQP-20). - TIN monitoring frequency has been decreased from 3 days/week to weekly, due to a qualification for monitoring reduction in accordance with the Division's policy, Baseline Monitoring Frequency (WQP-20). - Regulation 85 TIN and phosphorus limitations have been added to the permit with compliance schedules added as per the MOU. - E. coli monitoring frequency has been increased from monthly to weekly, to facilitate weekly average reporting. - TSS, and BOD5 monitoring frequency has been increased from 2 times per month to weekly, to facilitate weekly average reporting.
+- COLORADO Department of Public Health & Environment - Potentially dissolved cadmium, potentially dissolved lead, and total mercury now have limitations, based on the reasonable potential analysis. - Total recoverable arsenic and sulfide now has limitations, based on the reasonable potential analysis, with a compliance schedule. - The potentially dissolved copper 30-day average limitation has been decreased from 70 μ g/l to 51 μ g/l. - pH monitoring frequency has been decreased from daily to 5 days/week, due to a qualification for monitoring reduction in accordance with the Division's policy, Baseline Monitoring Frequency (WQP-20). - E coli monitoring frequency has been decreased from daily to weekly, due to a qualification for monitoring reduction in accordance with the Division's policy, Baseline Monitoring Frequency (WQP-20). - Regulation 85 phosphorus and TIN limitations have been added to the permit with compliance schedules added as per the MOU. - TSS, and BOD5 monitoring frequency has been increased from 2 times per month to weekly, to facilitate weekly average reporting.